james-sciortino/dna-get-interface-report/readme.md

-# DNA-Get-Interface-Report
+# DNA-Get-Interface-Report.py

-This code is for the Cisco DNA Center Platform and has been tested on following Cisco Catalyst 9300 and 9400 switch models: **C9300L-48UXG-4X, C9300-48UXM, C9410R**
+*This code is for the Cisco DNA Center Platform and has been tested on following Cisco Catalyst 9300 and 9400 switch models: **C9300L-48UXG-4X, C9300-48UXM, C9410R***

+---

+# Purpose
+**The purpose of this code is to assist network engineers to programatically generate an interface capacity report for fabric-enabled switches in the DNA Center Inventory.**

-This code is intended for network engineers tasked with providing interfaces reports on a per-switch basis.
+This code is intended for network engineers tasked with providing interfaces reports on a per-switch basis.**

 Note:
 - You can update regular expressions within the code to get more accurate reports on different model types.
 - This code utilizes three DNA Center APIs: 'Get Token', 'Get Device by ID' and 'Get Interface info by Id'
 - A .CSV file will be generated at the end of this script.

-# Summary
+# Intended Audience
-This code is particularly useful when you need to output a report of available interfaces across multiple switches.
+This code is particularly useful for network engineers who need to generate a report of available interfaces across multiple fabric enabled switches.

 For example, imagine the following:
 - You have a campus building that currently has five switches.